ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     sudo ./install_ubuntu.sh
     ```

-2. Then press enter and continue boot to Ubuntu as shown in the screen below.
+2. Then press enter and continue boot to Ubuntu as shown on the screen below.

     <img src=./media/ubuntusetup1.png width="80%">